dsml4/dsml4s8e/README.md

 **D**ata **S**cience **ML** flow(**4**) **s**tandalon(**8**)**e**

-dsml4s8e is a python library that aims to
+dsml4s8e is a python library that aims to:
  1. simplify building of dagster pipelines from notebooks (loading notebooks to dagit)

 It makes possible following workflow: